jamesrchen/SJIRun-old/README.md

 `cp .sample-env .env`

-To link your services to a reverse proxy or to expose it straight from the container (not recommended), use a `docker-compose.override.yml`.
+To link your services to a reverse proxy (SSL Management) or to expose it straight from the container (not recommended), use a `docker-compose.override.yml`.
 [See more here](https://docs.docker.com/compose/extends/)

+For the purposes of this project, I already have a sample override file `docker-compose.sample-override.yml`, you may want to copy this sample and configure it for your needs

 Docker compose will build and handle the rest